feed line length5 links

 - The Windom is an Off-center wire multiband Antenna.
 The old version was fed just by a single-wire connected on 1/3 of antenna's overall length or with an open-line feeder (later versions).
 Here is another model with coaxial feeder, which is compatible with Solid States - 50 Ohm output transceivers .

-You can try similar termsfeed line length feed line cable length random wire length 300 ohm feed live scanner feed gb7ok live audio feed ac line filter gray line gray line map grey line grey line map ham test on line hard line ladder line
+You can try similar termsfeed line length feed line cable length random wire length 300 ohm feed off center feed live scanner feed gb7ok live audio feed ac line filter gray line gray line map grey line grey line map ham test on line hard line

 Get our links, Everywhere!